 Network Adapters Databus

 Network adapters, often called network expansion cards or network interface cards (NICs), are typically installed in open network expansion card slots on the back of a PC.
 Other types of network adapters can be or connected to built-in data ports, such as USB ports, on a PC, thin client, or laptop.
-Some older laptops have external slots for inserting other types of NICs called PCMCIA cards.
 Some new compact PCs, such as micros, minis and thin clients, use a small form factor M.2 socket attached to the motherboard for internally mounted expansion cards.
 All of these types of network adapters can be used to enable fiber-optic network connectivity to the PC, offering improved data security because fiber transmission is more difficult to hack due to its immunity to electromagnetic interface (EMI) and radio frequency interface (RFI).

 Transition Networks provides a wide assortment of network adapters that interface with most popular databus options to deliver fiber-to-the-desk solutions for any network.
 These adapters support multiple Ethernet standards, such as Fast Ethernet, Gigabit Ethernet, and 10 Gigabit Ethernet transmission speeds.